-For this purpose I wrote two functions; the setup_heap function executing Step 1 and Step 2 and the read_arbitrary_address doing Step 3, Step 4 and Step 5:
+For this purpose I wrote two functions; the setup_heap function executing Step 1 and Step 2 and the read_arbitrary_address running Step 3, Step 4 and Step 5:

-we see that the got table entry for the ‘printf’ function is located at 0x605eb0 leaking the memory works flawlessly with this primitive:
+We see that the GOT table entry for the ‘printf’ function is located at 0x605eb0; leaking memory works flawlessly with this primitive:

-We see the leaked memory instead the title of BOOK3, leaked bytes need to be inverted (because of little endianess of x86_64 architecture) and we can defeat ASLR (Address Space Layout Randomization) leaking the printf function location:
+We see the leaked memory instead of the title of BOOK3.
+Leaked bytes need to be inverted (because of the little endianess of the x86_64 architecture) and we can defeat ASLR (Address Space Layout Randomization) by leaking the printf function location:

 Creating a write what where primitive

 Now that we have a read what where primitive we need to create a write what where one.
 Analyzing the ‘return book’ functionality we see that the reference number given after borrowing a book is answered back.
-Looking at the code we see that this number is threaten as a memory location directly and the content of the borrowed book is written back to this location:
+Looking at the code we see that this number is treated as a direct memory location and the content of the borrowed book is written back to this location:

 The idea worked pretty well but trying to overwrite the